 Early clinical signs in growing cattle (and dry dairy cows) include an increased respiratory rate at rest, but more noticeable, frequent coughing especially after short periods of exercise.
 Severely affected cattle may be reluctant to move, stand with their head down, neck extended, and cough frequently.

 In the dairy herd, a reduction in bulk tank is noted along with frequent coughing when cows are walking to and from the milking parlour.
-Infection of susceptible cattle can result in a dramatic reduction of deaths.
+Infection of susceptible cattle can result in a dramatic reduction in milk yields of up to 50 per cent, with possible deaths.
 With very large larval numbers on pasture, disease can occur in adult cattle vaccinated as calves but not subsequently challenged for several years.
 Lost milk production could reach £1.50 to £3 per head per day with recovery taking 10 to 20 days after treatment.

 Diagnosis of patent lungworm infestation is based upon the demonstration of lungworm larvae in the faeces.